scarlett-de/Zoomcamp_hw/Homework6/answers_hw6.md

 print(new_df.head())
 ```
-If I want to see messages sent in Kafka UI, I can run these commands:
+If I want to see messages sent to Kafka, I can run these commands:
 `brew install kafka`

 `brew services start kafka`